Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - You can select use `classic` rules to manage the firewall
         - Select the virtual network you selected above
         - The firewall must have a public ip address, as you did not assign a public ip address previously, you will have to create one now
+        - Rest as is
+        - Note that the Azure firewall has both a public as well as a private ip address.
+The private ip is used for any communication between the Vm/Subnet and firewall
+    - Connecting to the firewall